 Rahul joined Watsi on September 2nd, 2014.
 4 other people also joined Watsi on that day!
-Rahul's most recent donation traveled 8,800 miles to support Oudam, a new father and construction worker from Cambodia, to fund hardware removal surgery for his leg fracture.
+Rahul's most recent donation traveled 8,800 miles to support Sopheak, a 38-year-old man from Cambodia, to fund injury repair so he can walk pain-free.